 Search for print and online books in the catalog by subject:

-You can search ARTstor by the name of an art work, by geography, by classification (for example, architecture), or by collection (for example, Beyond the Taj).
+You can search ARTstor by the name of an art work, by geography, by classification (for example, digital art), or by collection.
 Use the Advanced Search to limit by date.

 Helpful videos on using ARTstor can be found on UTube

 Citation Guides: Works of Art and Images On-Line